 Absolutely not!
 You can start today!
-The beauty of the monthly system is that it is continuous.
-If you start in the middle of the month, you are charged a pro-rated amount for the actual time you will have lessons that month.
-The monthly system allows our customers tremendous flexibility.
+The beauty of the per lesson fee system is that you only pay for the number of lessons you are scheduled to have in the upcoming month.
+If you start in the middle of the month, you only pay for the number of lessons you have scheduled for the remainder of the month.
+The per lesson systems allows our customers tremendous flexibility.
 If you have been coming on Monday’s at 5 pm and all of a sudden Monday does not work for you anymore, you are more than welcome to switch to another day and time we have available that suits your schedule.

 How many children will be in my class?
 Why?

 Our classes either have four or five, depending on what year your child is in school.
 The Kindergartners have 4 in a class and First grade on up has five.
 Tom is a firm believer in group learning in a sport like swimming.
 The more a child sees others perform a skill, the greater that child will work to mimic that proper skill.
 Swimming also provides a great backdrop for young life lessons for children.
 Listening to the teacher, working with others and listening to direction all become part of the children’s learning curve.

 How many lessons will my child need per week?

 We recommend starting with one per week.
 You can always add a second as time goes on and your child becomes acclimated to the skills and drills being taught.
 When you are ready, adding a second lesson per week will help to increase your child's familiarity with the skills and drills being taught and ultimately help them to advance levels in a shorter period of time.
 We also provide a 15% discount on the cost of adding a second lesson per week!